justin2004/weblog/DRAFTS/1G/README.md

 1) Assertion: The paper is a type of "Paper"
     - Implementation: node label "Paper"

-B) Assertion: The paper was published in a specific journal
+2) Assertion: The paper was published in a specific journal
     - Implementation:  node property key/value pair: "journal", "BMC Infect Dis"

-C) Assertion: The paper has a collection of text in the body
+3) Assertion: The paper has a collection of text in the body
     - Implementation:  relationship type "PAPER_HAS_BODYTEXTCOLLECTION" with node label "BodyTextCollection"

-D) Assertion: The collection of text in the body has body text in 0th (and 1st, and 2nd, etc.) position in the paper
+4) Assertion: The collection of text in the body has body text in 0th (and 1st, and 2nd, etc.) position in the paper
     - Implementation:  relationship property key/value pair: "position", 0     (1, 2, etc., etc.)

-D1) Assertion: the body text in position 0 has the literal text "Mycoplasma pneumoniae is a common cause..."
+4.5) Assertion: the body text in position 0 has the literal text "Mycoplasma pneumoniae is a common cause..."
     - Implementation: node property key/value pair: "text", "Mycoplasma pneumoniae is a common cause..."